-Stress tests are conducted in order to be able to map both extreme scenarios and normal market scenarios for the purpose of calculating the capital required to mitigate against such events.
+Stress tests are conducted in order to be able to map both extreme scenarios and normal market scenarios for the purpose of calculating the capital required to mitigate against such events and determine the sensitivity to such risks.
 In this context, the loss potentials for shareholder equity are simulated on the basis of already occurred or notional extreme events.

-The parameters set for such stresses are determined by the Board of Directors and are directly linked to the company's risk-bearing capacity.
+The parameters set for such stresses are determined by the Board of Directors and are directly linked to the company's risk- bearing capacity.
 The impacts of the stress tests are mapped directly to the capital requirements to determine if existing capital allocated provides sufficient risk coverage or if additional capital alongside the Solvency II regulatory capital is required.